arapaima-uk/source.arapaima-uk.github.io/content/post/2017-06-17-vagrant-sql-server-linux-libvirt.md

 Anyway, with the advent of SQL Server on Linux, it struck me that [Vagrant](https://www.vagrantup.com/), which I'd used for some other stuff in the "day job" might be a way out of this spiral of despair.

-The promise is that having set up a couple of config files, we can stand up a new VM with everything configured and in the right place merely my typing `vagrant up` at a command prompt, and remove it again by typing `vagrant destroy`.
+The promise is that having set up a couple of config files, we can stand up a new VM with everything configured and in the right place, merely by typing `vagrant up` at a command prompt, and remove it again by typing `vagrant destroy`.
 If we want to keep it around for another day, `vagrant halt` is at our disposal.
 We can even `ssh` to our new VM by typing `vagrant ssh`, without any fiddling around with keys or passwords.

 ## Preamble
 Yes, I'm aware it's possible to manage Windows guests with Vagrant, even from a Windows host, but my experience of trying this is that it's a world of pain, not least because the Windows box files are 800lb gorillas.
 The most complete attempt I've seen has been by [chocolately](https://chocolatey.org/) creator [Rob Reynolds](https://github.com/ferventcoder/vagrant-windows-puppet), who I suppose has (or had) some fairly unique needs in this area.